Showing posts with label ankle mobility. Show all posts

 Two Quick New Videos

-Here are two new videos that I made this weekend.
+Hey Everybody, Here are two new videos that I made this weekend.
 I am going to start making videos with stuff related to blog content, rehab exercises, running form, random reviews and et cetera.
 You may notice near the top that I now have a direct link to my YouTube page as well.
 The first video is an easy test to check your ankle mobility, specifically ankle dorsiflexion.
+The second video is for a common exercise for runners.
+This is intended

 Jun 11, 2013